-Due to the impacts of Covid-19, we have made the difficult to decision to cancel all previously announced in-person programs and events through August 30, 2020.
-We have added additional workshops in September and October and taken some of our studio programs online.
+Due to the impacts of Covid-19, we have made the difficult to decision to cancel all previously announced in-person programs and events through October 31, 2020.
+We have taken some of our studio programs online.

 Peninsula School of Art’s drawing, painting, and printmaking curriculum strikes a balance between upholding traditional methods that have stood the test of time and celebrating the innovative approaches to art making of today.
 We believe the variety of workshops offered each summer and fall is our greatest strength; ensuring there is a place for students of all skill levels and creative interests.

 Our visiting faculty members are artists and educators operating at the highest level.
 Instructors bring a wealth of knowledge and experience to our program, which are generously shared to advance the technical skills, conceptual directions, and personal motivations of each student.